hashicorp/consul/website/source/docs/agent/checks.html.markdown

 used for any interaction with the catalog for the check, including [anti-entropy syncs](/docs/internals/anti-entropy.html) and deregistration.

-Script, TCP and HTTP checks must include an `interval` field.
+Script, TCP, Docker and HTTP checks must include an `interval` field.
 This field is parsed by Go's `time` package, and has the following [formatting specification](http://golang.org/pkg/time/#ParseDuration):
 > A duration string is a possibly signed sequence of decimal numbers, each with